braposo/figma-graphql/README.md

 3. Run `yarn run dev`
 4. Go to `http://localhost:3001/` and have fun!

-## Query example
+## Query examples

-This is still in the very beginning but there's already a few useful things we can get from the files.
+This is still in the very beginning but there's already a few useful things we can get from this API.

-Here's an example of what you can do at this point:
+### Get a file's contents

 ```gql
 {